glass-source/ShortBoot/README.md

 5. Open a Pull Request

 ## License
-This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.
+This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.'